Overview of Triggers

 - Updates in the trigger wait for existing data locks to be released before proceeding.

-trigger is either:- A DML trigger created on either a noneditioning view or a nested table column of a noneditioning view
+INSTEAD OF trigger is either:- A DML trigger created on either a noneditioning view or a nested table column of a noneditioning view

 - A system trigger defined on a

-statement - The database fires the
+CREATEstatement - The database fires the

-trigger instead of running the triggering statement.
+INSTEADOFtrigger instead of running the triggering statement.

 Triggers are procedures that are stored in the database and are implicitly run, or fired, when something happens.